d12frosted/elpa-mirror/gnu/tmr-readme.txt

   command `tmr-tabulated-view', which has more features than the generic `*Messages*' buffer ([Grid view]).

-  The `tmr-cancel' command cancels running timers and erases them from the list of created timer objects.
-If there is only one timer, it cancels it outright.
-If there are multiple running timers, it produces a minibuffer completion prompt, asking for one among them.
+  The `tmr-cancel' command cancels running timers without erasesing them from the list of created timer objects.
 Timers at the completion prompt are described by the exact time they were set and the input that was used to create them, including the optional description that `tmr' and `tmr-with-description' accept.

+  The `tmr-remove' command is like `tmr-cancel', except it is not limited to active timers: it can target elapsed ones as well.

   The `tmr-clone' command directly copies the duration and optional description of a timer into a new one.
-With an optional prefix argument, this command prompts for a duration and, if the underlying timer had a description, for a description as well.
+With an optional prefix argument (`C-u' by default), this command prompts for a duration.
+If a double prefix argument is supplied (`C-u C-u'), the command asks for a duration and then a description.
 The default values of such prompts as those of the original timer.

+  The command `tmr-reschedule' changes the duration of the given timer to a new one provided at the prompt.
+In practice this is a shortcut to (i) cloning the timer, (ii) prompting for duration, and (iii) cancelling the original timer.

   The `tmr-remove-finished' command deletes all elapsed timers from the list of timers.
 This means that they can no longer be cloned.

+  By default, TMR uses minibuffer completion to pick a timer object in operations such as cloning and cancelling.
+If the user option `tmr-confirm-single-timer' is set nil, TMR will not use completion when there is only one timer available: it will perform the specified command outright.

   Timers have hooks associated with their creation, cancellation, and completion ([Hooks]).
 TMR can also integrate with the desktop